reframejs/reframe/docs/overview.template.md

 This allows you to create
 universal React apps,
 static websites,
-SPAs, and any combination of HTML-(static/dynamic) and DOM-(static/dynamic) pages.
+SPAs, and any combination of HTML-static/HTML-dynamic and DOM-static/DOM-dynamic pages.

 Reframe does:

  - **Build**
    <br/>
-   Builds and bundles your frontend assets for you.
+   Builds and bundles your frontend assets.
 (By using webpack.)
  - **Server**
    <br/>
-   Sets up a Node.js/hapi serving dynamic HTMLs and static browser assets.
+   Sets up a Node.js/hapi server serving dynamic HTMLs and static browser assets.
  - **Routing**
    <br/>
    Maps URLs to pages.